Long-Term Average Impulse Control with Mean Field Interactions: Formulation and Preliminaries

-We now introduce operators $A$ and $B$ as well as the average expected occupation and impulse measures that will be used often in the sequel.
+To facilitate subsequent presentations, we introduce the operators $A$ and $B$ as well as the average expected occupation and impulse measures that will be used frequently in the sequel.
 The generator of the process $X^{R}$ between jumps (corresponding to the uncontrolled diffusion process $X_{0}$) is